 Notice an energy crash most afternoons?
 Ever wake around 3 a.m., totally hangry?
 Are your PMS symptoms impossible to avoid?
 If so, it’s time to learn about blood sugar.
 Blood sugar is the body’s main source of energy—it comes the food you eat.
-We need adequate blood sugar to survive.
 That said, most of us are walking around with chronically elevated blood sugar.
 And this isn’t a good thing.
-Maintaining balanced blood sugar is the goal, as it’s essential for overall health.
-Unfortunately, there are quite a few sneaky habits that cause blood sugar to run haywire.
-One mishap can cause a slew of downstream processes.
+Unfortunately, there are quite a few sneaky habits that cause blood sugar to run haywire, and one mishap can cause a slew of downstream processes.
 Think: low energy, poor sleep, and hormonal issues.
-However, a proper, balanced breakfast is a great way to start.
+However, a proper, balanced breakfast is a great way to start!
 What you choose is key.
 Contrary to what we’re marketed, there are a handful of breakfast foods that spike blood sugar.
 Let’s dive into what they are and healthier alternatives.

 What is Blood sugar?